US Police Officer – Basketball Cop Game Changer Story

 Gainesville Police Department to express their joy with the video.

-I can tell you that most officers that I know would have handled that call just as I did.
+I can tell you that most officers I know would have handled that call just as I did.

 As Law Enforcement Officers, we know the importance of building relationships with the communities we work in by interacting with citizens and building trust.